Black flies grow in flowing water like: fountains, rivers, ponds, streams, cascades, & irrigation ditches.

 The District controls black flies along an 18-mile stretch of the Los Angeles River from the Sepulveda Basin in the San Fernando Valley to the junction of the 5 and 110 freeways, northeast of downtown Los Angeles.
 The Black Fly Control Program began in 1994 as a result of a severe black fly infestation along the river corridor that affected horse owners, golfers, and even baseball players at Dodger Stadium.
 The black fly population that breeds in the river is composed primarily of Simulium vittatum.

 In 1997, the District created a special benefit assessment zone to fund the black fly control program.
-An annual assessment of $0.15 was levied on all properties located within two miles of the Los Angeles River and the Arroyo Seco, a small adjoining tributary.
+An annual assessment of $0.33 is levied on all properties located within two miles of the Los Angeles River and the Arroyo Seco, a small adjoining tributary.
 Smaller black fly sources within the District, such as creeks and streams are treated on an as-needed basis.

 The District’s black fly program includes: